-More information about the Household Support Grant scheme.
+More information about the Household Support Grant Winter 2021/22.

 If people do not have internet access and have no family member, friend or neighbour that can assist, they can contact the council by phone on 0300 456 0100 who will be able to view the information for them.